 - Interpreting select objects within the collection; telling funny, sad, interesting, bawdy, unknown stories; hearing more of the same

-- Special projects as assigned to volunteer interests and skills
+- Special projects as assigned according to interests and skills

 Events staff support a variety of public programs and special events in the Reliquary’s rotating exhibition space and, when weather allows, our backyard space.
-Events staff primarily support a variety of day-of logistical and technical needs, but we welcome volunteers who have an interest or experience in curating and producing programs.
+Events volunteers primarily support a variety of day-of logistical and technical needs, but we welcome those with an interest or experience in curating and producing programs.

-- For ticketed events, checking tickets or guest lists
+- Checking tickets or guest lists for ticketed events

 - Assisting with A/V setup